 Mad Scientist: Most idigam are some variation on this, what with their Baleful Polymorph ability and intelligent natures.
 Why do they do this?
 Actually a variety of reasons:

-Magic Knight: Ithaeur may be shamans but they still have all a werewolf's physical prowess and they live in definite warrior culture.
+Magic Knight: Ithaeur may be shamans but they still have all a werewolf's physical prowess and they live in a definite warrior culture.

 Magic Pants: The shift from human to 900-pound killing machine usually destroys clothing utterly, but werewolves can learn a ritual known as the Rite of Dedication that allows clothing to become a part of their identity, causing it to change with them.
 Needless to say, it's often referred to as the "Rite of Pants".

 Actually mechanically encouraged to be the rite of just pants, since dedicating an entire outfit doesn't bring things like your wallet and cell phone along, whereas if you dedicate a single item of clothing (e.g. pants) then whatever's in the pockets stays with you.
 So... lots of bare-chested hulk outfits going on there.

 Mana: Called Essence here but otherwise the same thing.